This post may contain affiliate links. See my disclosure for more details.

 Debt where the money spent gained nothing, and the money repaid gains little except to get rid of the debt.

-Writing ‘out loud’ so to speak that I have a gambling problem is a hard thing to admit, and I still struggle to even really believe it.
+It’s a hard thing to admit (especially as a money blogger!), and to be honest I still struggle to even really believe it.

 I’d like to think that I’m a reasonably intelligent person.